zsparal/api-documentation/source/onboarding/getting-started.rst

 This guide section will help you in the process of getting your customers onboarded at Mollie.
 From the first OAuth permission to sending data about your customer, all steps will be covered.

-We are using the concept of a new customer but you can use the Onboarding APIs also for existing merchants that have already an account at Mollie.

 Prerequisites
 -------------
 In order to onboard your customers at Mollie using our hosted onboarding you will need to `turn on hosted onboarding
 <https://www.mollie.com/dashboard/settings/hosted-onboarding>`_ in your Mollie account.

-You will have to provide a logo, name and description for the app that will be created.
+You will have to provide a logo, name and redirect URL for the OAuth app that will be automatically created.

 That page will display the Client ID and secret needed for the steps below.